 - Which Has the Better Location

-- Where to Stay Depending on Your Budget
+- Where To Stay Depending On Your Budget

-- Which is More Affordable
+- Which Is More Affordable

-- What About the Weather
+- What About The Weather

-- Which Has the Better Food
+- Which Has The Better Food

-Costa Rica vs Dominican Republic: Which Has Better Beaches?
+Which Has Better Beaches?

 Both Costa Rica and the Dominican Republic offer access to beautiful Caribbean beaches.
 But choosing the type of beach environment comes down to what you are hoping to get out of your vacation.

-Make sure to make time to visit the tourist favorite area of Punta Cana which has access to thirty miles of Caribbean white-sand beaches, lots of beach bars and clubs, and the full beach vacation experience.
+Make sure to make time to visit the tourist favorite area of Punta Cana (picture below) which has access to thirty miles of Caribbean white-sand beaches, lots of beach bars and clubs, countless activities set up for tourists, and the full beach vacation experience.

 Costa Rica is perfect for the adventurer, with access to kayaking and surfing on their gorgeous beaches.
 The Costa Rican landscape lends itself to exploring, being outdoors, and even seeing some wildlife.
 Costa Rican beaches tend to be more spread out and more rural, meaning you will have to travel more to get to them.

 For Caribbean beach access in Costa Rica, visit the area of Punta Uva, which offers crystal clear waters, white-sand beaches, and a lovely small town featuring great restaurants and boutique hotels.
-(Recommended: Sharks in Costa Rica
+Recommended: Sharks in Costa Rica

-Winner: The Dominican Republic for ease of access and more amenities.
+Best Beaches Winner: The Dominican Republic for ease of access and more amenities.

 Which Has Better Activities?

 Costa Rica and the Dominican Republic have much in common in terms of activities.
 They both offer five-star hotels and accommodation, world-renowned beaches, and access to surfing, kayaking, and other water activities.

 However what sets the two apart is access to adventurous activities.
-Costa Rica provides visitors with waterfall sightings, hiking, biking, ziplining, suspension bridges, and unparalleled wildlife encounters.
+Costa Rica provides visitors with waterfalls, sightings of monkeys, hiking, biking, ziplining, suspension bridges across rainforest canopies, and unparalleled wildlife encounters.

 Monteverde offers great activities like coffee tours (we recommend the family-owned Cafe Monteverde), and the adventure park of Selvatura where you can zip line and walk above the rainforest on high suspension bridges.

 The Dominican Republic is the perfect location for someone looking to relax and recharge.
 While there are a variety of activities to enjoy, the options don’t compare to those offered in Costa Rica.

 Many hotels in the area can help you arrange a day trip to the island, where you can snorkel or just lay in the sun and relax.
 For a truly unplugged experience, book your stay at Bahia Principe, the only hotel on the tiny, idyllic island of Cayo Levantado.
 Nicknamed “Bacardi Island”, Cayo Levantado’s beautiful scenery is often featured in the liquor manufacturer’s advertisements.

-Winner: Costa Rica, you just can’t beat the variety of activities available.
+Best Activities Winner: Costa Rica, you just can’t beat the variety of activities available.

-Costa Rica vs Dominican Republic: Which Has the Better Location?
+Which Has The Better Location?

 Costa Rica and the Dominican Republic are both located in North America, and both have access to the Caribbean Sea.
 The Dominican Republic is located on the island Hispaniola, which it shares with Haiti.

 The terrain includes beaches, highlands,and rainforests, and the nation offers access to the Caribbean Sea and the Atlantic Ocean.
 The Dominican Republic has access to world-class resorts and relaxing beaches, perfect for a relaxing getaway.